 After the success of 2012's Twenty Seven Years On, Porky the Poet returns to Edinburgh with a new collection of poetry, and ponders the cultural conundrum: how low can you go?

 - Daily Record: Phill Jupitus is back in the picture for the Fringe

 Full press release

-Phill became a familiar face when he became team captain on BBC Two pop quiz Never Mind The Buzzcocks.
-Twenty-five series later Phill is the last man standing from the original line-up, his infectious giggle, quick remarks and cheery sarcasm proving a hit with audiences.
+Phill became a familiar face when he became team captain on BBC Two's Pop quiz Never Mind The Buzzcocks.
+Twenty three series' later Phill is the last man standing from the original line-up, his infectious giggle, quick remarks and cheery sarcasm proving a hit with audiences.

 Aside from Never Mind The Buzzcocks and his live stand-up shows, Phill currently appears as a regular guest on QI (BBC Two).
 While on BBC Radio 4 Phill is a regular member of the award winning News Quiz in addition to numerous presenting work on such shows as Phill Jupitus' Comic Strips and The Man Who Bought Hendrix's Stage.

-Bringing all his talents to this year's Edinburgh Fringe, Phill will also be starring in the play, Coalition, throughout the Festival at the Pleasance Dome at 2pm.
+Bringing all his talents to this year's Edinburgh Fringe, Phill will also be starring in the play Making News throughout the Festival at the Pleasance Courtyard at 1pm.